Shuzhengz/TPFanCtrl2/README.md

 | 6 - 65% |
 | 7 - 65% |

+<h5> The advanced level is converted into hex hex (i.e. 70 is 0x46), the value above is a rough estimate of what to expect

 ### Additional Information

 You can find additional information here on the ThinkPad Wiki: [https://thinkwiki.de/TPFanControl](https://thinkwiki.de/TPFanControl).